tiequan12345/tiequan-pnl-webapp/PRD.md

 		•	Asset: select an existing asset.
 		•	Quantity: 10.
 		•	tx_type: DEPOSIT.
-		•	Submit.
-	4. Confirm the new row appears in the ledger table:
+		•	Submit and confirm the new row appears with quantity shown as +10 for that asset/account.
-		•	Quantity shows as +10 (signed quantity).
-		•	Account and asset names match the selections.
-	5. Add a withdrawal:
+	4. Add a withdrawal:
 		•	tx_type: WITHDRAWAL.
 		•	Same account and asset as above.
 		•	Quantity: 5.
-	6. Confirm the ledger table shows a second row with:
-		•	Quantity = -5 for that asset/account.
+		•	Confirm the ledger table shows a second row with quantity = -5 for that asset/account.
-	7. Add a trade:
+	5. Add a trade:
 		•	tx_type: TRADE.
 		•	Asset In: BTC, Quantity In: 2.
 		•	Asset Out: USDT, Quantity Out: 200000.
-	8. Confirm the ledger table shows two new rows for the same date/account:
+	6. Confirm the ledger table shows two new rows for the same date/account:
 		•	One row with +2 BTC.
 		•	One row with -200000 USDT.
+	7. Add a hedge (tx_type = HEDGE):
+		•	Asset In (e.g., BTC) with a positive quantity.
+		•	Asset Out (e.g., USDT) with a positive quantity for the spend leg.
+		•	Confirm two rows appear: positive for the acquired asset, negative for the spent asset.
+	8. Visit /hedges and verify:
+		•	Net exposures table shows the combined signed quantity for the assets involved (spot + hedge).
+		•	Active hedges table lists the latest HEDGE rows you created.
 	9. Use the filters:
 		•	Filter by account and verify only rows for that account remain.
 		•	Filter by asset (e.g., BTC) and verify only that asset’s rows remain.
-		•	Filter by tx_type = TRADE and verify only TRADE rows are shown (no legacy TRADE_BUY / TRADE_SELL types).
+	10. Filter by tx_type (e.g., TRADE) and verify only those rows remain (no legacy TRADE_BUY / TRADE_SELL types).
-	10. Use the per-row Delete action to remove a row and verify it disappears from the table and is no longer returned by the ledger API.
+	11. Use the per-row Delete action to remove a row and verify it disappears from the table and is no longer returned by the ledger API.

 Phase 2 is complete when all these behaviors work consistently.